brettsherwood12/brettsherwood12.github.io/aboutme.md

 Sometimes I stand weird in photos, and I do my best to make work fun.

-I write descriptive, intuitive code, and design extensible, scalable, systems and data structures.
+I write descriptive, intuitive code, and design extensible, scalable, components and systems.

 I collaborate effectively with backend devs on REST endpoint design, with product managers on requirements, with designers on UI/UX, and with SDETs on testing, in order to deliver the best possible features in a timely manner.